What Is Physical Therapy?

 - How long do you think I will need to come for treatment?

 If you don't feel comfortable (for example, the PT doesn't answer your questions or can't explain your routine in a way that you understand), let your doctor know and ask for another recommendation.
-The doctor will probably appreciate your feedback!
+You also can ask your medical insurance provider or check out the American Physical Therapy Association's website.

 The First Visit

-Many, but not all, states require a prescription from your doctor before you can be evaluated and treated by a PT.
-If you're going to a hospital or clinic, it's a good idea to take someone like a parent or older brother or sister with you the first time, even if you can drive yourself.
+Many (but not all) states require a referral from your doctor before you can be evaluated and treated by a PT.
+If you're under the age of 18 and going to a hospital or clinic, it's a good idea to take a parent or guardian with you the first time.
 Not only will you have support and someone to talk to about the experience, but you'll also have someone to help with your exercises at home — and maybe even give you a gentle nudge when you're feeling unmotivated!

 Most likely you'll see a PT in a clinic or office.
-But some PTs work in schools, helping children with injuries, disabilities, or chronic (long-lasting) conditions.
+But some PTs work in schools, helping students with injuries, disabilities, or chronic (long-lasting) conditions.
 When you go to your physical therapy appointments, try to wear loose-fitting clothing and sneakers so your PT can accurately measure your strength and range of motion.
+If you have a knee problem, it's helpful to wear shorts to your therapy visit.

 The PT will probably ask you to go through these at-home exercises while you're there to make sure you know how to do them on your own.
 Many PTs give their patients a piece of paper with the exercises written on them as a reminder of what to do and in which order (if any).
 Be sure to follow the plan exactly — most of the benefit of PT comes from the routines a person does at home.